Niobrara Valley Preserve:

 Established in 1912, this 19,131 acre refuge was set aside as a preserve and breeding ground for native birds, and to conserve herds of bison and elk that were later introduced.
 A nature trail, wildlife drive, river access and a federally designated wilderness open to day use hiking and horseback riding are featured attractions.

 Smith Falls State Park:

-Smith Falls is home to the state's tallest falls (63') and features a campground, picnic area, shelters and a nature trail as well as adjacent river access.
+Smith Falls is home to the state's tallest falls (63') and features a campground, picnic area, shelters a nature trail, and adjacent river access.

 15 mi from Valentine, NE

 Camping, hiking, horseback riding and hunting are activities for visitors to this national forest 49 miles west of Valentine.

 Valentine Fish Hatchery:

 This state of Nebraska facility processes an average of 68 million fish eggs every year and produces an average of 1.3 million fingerling game fish annually.
 Visit the web site for contact information.
 1 mile northeast of Valentine.

 This area, managed by the U.S. Fish and Wildlife Service, is situated in the heart of the sandhills and offers opportunities for birding and wildlife watching, hiking, fishing, and limited hunting.
 20 Miles south of Valentine.

 Bowring Ranch near Merriman is a Hereford demonstration ranch, donated by former U.S. Senator Eve Bowring in memory of her husband.
 The ranch house displays fine antique china, crystal and silver as well as memorabilia from their active public service careers.
 The visitor center interprets ranching, homesteading, geology, wildlife and many other areas related to the Sandhills and Bowrings.